blackpeps/dbmslab2023/13. Implementation of various control structures like, if then, then else, if then else, if while/readme.md

 PL/SQL procedure successfully completed.
 ```

-# Questions
+## IF-THEN QUESTION

-## 1. Write a PL/SQL program to find the sum of two numbers
+1. Write a PL/SQL program to display whether the given number is zero.

 **ALGORITHM**

 1. Start
-2. Enter number A
+2. Set NUM1=0
-3. Enter number B
+3. Check whether NUM1 is equal to 0
-4. Compute SUM1 = A+B
+4. Display the message the number is zero
-5. Display SUM1
+5. Display end of the program
 6. End

 # Program (IF-THEN)